toxicpuzzle/spx/README.md

 information to be read.
 This is achieved using poll with an infinite time out, which ensures the exchange does not have a busy waiting loop.

+When the exchange reads the command from the correct pipe, it will then process the command if it is valid.
+A valid buy/sell command will involve creating a new order object, which is then added to the buy/sell orderbooks a product corresponding to that object's.
+Then, the exchange will proceed to run the orders in that book to see if any orders are matched, and if so, write/signal the relevant traders that their order has been filled.

 Writing is trivially done using write(), however reading involves reading one character at a time into a dynamically expanded buffer which stops when a ";" is reached.
 Poll() is used check the other end of the pipe has POLLIN before reading to prevent the exchange from blocking in case of potential signal misfires.

+Upon doing so, the exchange will report the orders in the orderbook by combining the buy and sell order books for each product into a new temporary order book that sorts the orders by levels, and then ready itself for future disconnection/signal events from traders.

+When there are no connected traders, the exchange closes all pipes it has with traders, and waits for their termination.
+If they are not terminated yet the exchange will send a SIGKILL to stop the trader.
+All memory associated with the exchange is then freed.

 Use drawings as well